Marry In Haste, Repent At;

 All of Society had wondered about her since.
 Speculations on her wealth, identity, looks, intelligence, form, figure and more had cast themselves rampantly over all of London and beyond.
 For weeks many had presented themselves at the imposing house in Hanover Square in the vain hope that they would allowed admittance so they could set their sights on the mistress of the house.
 After the continuous repetition of being admitted into the grand marbled hall, allowed to present their cards to the butler, only for that same personage to return with a swift denial of their request for further intimacy, Society began to believe that the Earl had put the knocker upon his door solely for the purpose of exposing them to such an amusement.

-He had however kept them running at his heels for eight years before his title until, suddenly disappearing into the wilds of his country estate in Essex.
+However, he had kept them running at his heels for eight years before inheriting his title until suddenly disappearing into the wilds of his country estate in Essex.
 Six months later he was back in London for his father's funeral, and engaged, much to the surprise of all who knew him.
 Barely two months after that he disappeared once more to marry and a month after that, returned to Society without paying either his wife or their acquaintance what was deemed due consideration.

 1. Alfred Club: Established in 1808, and described by the Earl of Dudley as "the dullest place in existence," as it attracted mostly gentlemen scholars.
 Lord Byron was a member, and he found it literary, pleasant and sober.
 Despite all this it achieved so much success that by 1811 it had three hundred and fifty-four on its waiting list to join.
 In 1855 it joined with the Oriental, established in 1824.